rruiz-s/agile-gscience-2024-rs-flood/README.md

 |- README                          # the top level description of content
 |- study.Rproj                     # RStudio project for this study
 ```
-# Centrality and Resilience in the Face of Flooding: A Case Study of Rio Grande do Sul

 ## Datasets
 - [x] Is provided in a non-propietary format: